jlipps/triager/README.md

 with it.
 That's the reason we use [Traceur](https://github.com/google/traceur-compiler) to transpile back to ES5 for running on vanilla Node systems.
-It goes without saying I'm probably doing some things wrong, but this was a lot of fun.
+It goes without saying I'm probably doing some things wrong and went overboard trying to use as many features as possible in sometimes inconsistent ways, but this was a lot of fun.
 I also couldn't resist making my own mini webserver + routing, which I probably didn't need to do.
 Anyway, Some fun ES6/ES7 features you'll see in the codebase:

 * `import`/`export`
 * `const`/`let` in addition to `var`